Easton Mulching Services

 Contact Easton's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Easton residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
-Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated sites.
+Easton residents benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
 Residents must present a valid permit or sticker for access.
 Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
 Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
 The Transfer Station operates on set hours, requiring permits and, in some cases, fees.
 Mulch is sourced from municipal programs (free or low-cost), regional suppliers (30-50/cubic yard hardwood, 35-60/cubic yard bark, 50-100/cubic yard stone), and sustainable local materials.
 All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.

 Easton Department of Public Works